• Skip to primary navigation

 • David Boggs (Ph.D.), co-inventor of Ethernet

 • Rodney Brooks (Ph.D.
-1981), the director of MIT computer science and artificial intelligence lab, winner of computers, and thought award.
+1981), the director of MIT computer science and artificial intelligence lab, winner of the computers and thought award.

 • Vint Cerf (B.S.
 1965, ex-professor), Internet pioneer, co-inventor of TCP/IP internet protocol, Turing Award, and Marconi Prize-winning computer scientist, inducted into National Inventors Hall of Fame